Nesselande

-Nesselande is a new extension on the east side of the city of Rotterdam, in South Holland, the Netherlands.
+Nesselande is a neighbourhood of Rotterdam, South Holland, the Netherlands and is a new extension on the east side of the city.
 It is part of the borough of Prins Alexander, formerly Zevenhuizen-Moerkapelle.

 Nesselande consists of three development areas: Tuinstad, Badplaats and Waterwijk.
 On the south side, located near the A20 motorway, there is a modest business park which forms a logical buffer between the motorway and the housing.
 Within the new development, an ecological park known as Rietveldpark provides for natural elements.

 Line B of the Rotterdam Metro was extended to the area in 2005.